malramsay64/phd-thesis/05_Crystal_Melting/introduction.md

 a functional of the density which can, itself, be a varying function of position (hence the name 'functional').
-The free energy functional are typically constructed either via intuitive modelling or by formal expansions about some reference state [@Oxtoby2002;@Shen1998].
-A common approach to incorporating free energy contributions due to the spatial variation of the density is to carry out a second order expansion in terms of the gradients.
+The free energy functional are typically constructed either via intuitive modelling or by formal expansions about some reference state. [@Oxtoby2002;@Shen1996] A common approach to incorporating free energy contributions due to the spatial variation of the density is to carry out a second order expansion in terms of the gradients.